wp-plugins/bepro-listings/readme.txt

 	* Listings - Show listings with optional paging e.g. [display_listings]
 	* Front end Upload Form - Give your users the ability to submit from any page or post.
 You can set a default user id for the listing or force registration. e.g. [create_listing_form]
 	* Category Links - Allow users to navigate your directory/listings using category links e.g. [display_listing_categories]
+	* All In One - Use one shortcode to implement several features at once.
+Various configurations available.

 = TROUBLE SHOOTING =